quad-teams/cloudify-maven-plugin/README.md

 ## Installing / Getting started
 ### Google Cloud Run

-Execute the following in the root of your porject:
+Execute the following in the root of your project:

 ```shell
 mvn -N team.quad:cloudify-maven-plugin:0.1.0:gcloud-run